ansible-community/ansible-build-data/9/porting_guide_9.rst

 =======================

 .. contents::
-  :local:
   :depth: 2

 Ansible 9 is based on Ansible-core 2.16.

-We suggest you read this page along with the `Ansible 9 Changelog <https://github.com/ansible-community/ansible-build-data/blob/main/9/CHANGELOG-v9.rst>`_ to understand what updates you may need to make.
+We suggest you read this page along with the `Ansible 9 Changelog <https://github.com/ansible-community/ansible-build-data/blob/main/9/CHANGELOG-v9.md>`_ to understand what updates you may need to make.

 Playbook
 ========